dziyaulaffan/latexwordcounter/README.md

 Pure HTML/CSS/JavaScript implementation with no external dependencies or server requirements.
 The parser performs structural analysis of `.tex` files, assigns typed tokens to each element, and computes counts based on user-selected categories.

-Built to solve a real problem: trusting a word count tool with binding submission limits for Cambridge coursework.
+Built to solve a real problem: trusting a word count tool with binding submission limits for coursework.

 ## Privacy